 - Each day every child starts with their name on the 'Great' poster. - Staff seek opportunities to recognise and reward good behaviour by moving the names to the 'Superstar' poster. - At the end of each day, every child whose name is on the 'Superstar' poster is rewarded with a small star sticker.
-'Superstar' poster status is earned by demonstrating consistent and sustained BEST behaviour.
-Not all children will achieve this during the course of a day. - Each day a child is selected by the class teacher in each class as the 'BEST Learner' for that day and is recognised as such by being given a sticker to wear at the end of the day as well as 3 house points; the next day opportunities are found to 'reward' the 'BEST Learner' with praise, positive reinforcement for their behaviour and responsibilities to undertake; 'BEST Learners' are also praised by their peers; the 'BEST Learner' for the day has their photograph displayed in class. - A child's name is moved to the 'Stop and Think' poster after a verbal warning has been given. - Children whose names remain on the 'Stop and Think' poster are recorded on the half termly record. - The intention, once a name is on 'Stop and Think', is to enable the child to earn back the 'Great' status by demonstrating BEST behaviours. - If a child continues to misbehave and his/her name is already on the 'Stop and Think' poster, a cross is put next to their name.
-Penalties can be cancelled one at a time if the child demonstrates improved, sustained BEST behaviours. - A child cannot be moved back to the 'Great' poster that day until all crosses are removed.
-The following day, all children start afresh on the 'Great' poster.
+'Superstar' poster status is earned by demonstrating consistent and sustained best behaviour.
+Not all children will achieve this during the course of a day. - Each day a child is selected by the class teacher in each class as the 'Best Learner' for that day and is recognised as such by being given a sticker to wear at the end of the day as well as 3 house points; the next day opportunities are found to 'reward' the 'Best Learner' with praise, positive reinforcement for their behaviour and responsibilities to undertake; 'Best Learners' are also praised by their peers; the 'Best Learner' for the day has their photograph displayed in class. - A child's name is moved to the 'Stop and Think' poster after a verbal warning has been given. - Children whose names remain on the 'Stop and Think' poster are recorded on the half termly record. - The intention, once a name is on 'Stop and Think', is to enable the child to earn back the 'Great' status by demonstrating best behaviours. - If a child continues to misbehave and his/her name is already on the 'Stop and Think' poster, a cross is put next to their name.
+Penalties can be cancelled one at a time if the child demonstrates improved, sustained best behaviours. - A child cannot be moved back to the 'Great' poster that day until all crosses are removed.
+The following day, all children start afresh on the 'Great' poster. - Each child will have an individual record of achievement (Appendix One and saved on the server) that will follow them through the school.
+For every half term they complete without having a cross, the teacher will stamp their record of achievement.
+Six stamps in succession will earn the child a certificate.

-- When a child "chooses" to break the rules or "forgets" to behave appropriately a set of carefully constructed sanctions prevent disruption to the learning of others: - Name taken (i.e. removed from the "Great" poster by class teacher) Warning - X Class teacher to take immediate, appropriate action e.g. child works alone for no more than 10 minutes, child moves to another table, etc. - XX Child is sent to another classroom to be reminded of appropriate behaviour and to work for no more than 10 minutes - XXX Sent to Deputy Headteacher - XXXX Sent to Headteacher and parents may be contacted subject to severity of incident - N.B.
+- When a child "chooses" to break the rules or "forgets" to behave appropriately a set of carefully constructed sanctions prevent disruption to the learning of others: - Name taken (i.e. removed from the "Great" poster by class teacher) Warning - X Class teacher to take immediate, appropriate action e.g. child works alone for no more than 10 minutes, child moves to another table, etc. - XX Child is sent to parallel year group classroom to be reminded of appropriate behaviour and to work for no more than 10 minutes - XXX Sent to Deputy Headteacher / Assistant Headteacher on return from maternity - XXXX Sent to Headteacher and parents may be contacted subject to severity of incident - N.B.
 Negative consequences are accumulative; therefore, if a child reaches XXX he/she will be sent to another class and to see the Deputy Headteacher